-Pool Safety for Children
+Pool Safety for Parents

 A swimming pool at a home is a very enjoyable health, recreation, and fitness feature for the children of the family.
 It does require responsible use and parental supervision without which it can be a very dangerous place for children.